markdecl/English-Vocab-Project/README.md

 # English Vocabulary App

-I've often found it difficult to remember new words in English that I come across, so I designed and developed a script that takes as input a list of words in English and outputs a deck of Anki flashcards that can be uploaded to my Anki account and used as studying material.
+I've often found it difficult to remember new words in English that I come across, so I designed and developed a script that takes as input a list of words in English and outputs a deck of Anki flashcards that can be uploaded to your Anki account and used as studying material.

 ## Demo:
 ![Demo](english-flashcards.gif)